Exploring the Pigeons Nesting Habits

 When Do They Nest?

-The primary nesting season for Pigeons is March through June with a pause until August through November.
+The primary nesting season for Pigeons begins in March and can go through June with a pause until August through November.

 It's not uncommon for pigeons to breed, lay eggs, and raise six batches of young each year.